hssmalo/steampunkfantasy/rules.md

 *Angle*
 On-edge of firing-angle    -1       0
 *Size*
+Tiny                        0      -1
 HUGE                        0      +1
 *unit* *abilities*
 Good Shot                  +1       0
 Excellent Shot             +2       0
 Superb Shot                +3       0
 Bad Shot                   -1       0
+Terrible shot              -2       0
-Crap Long range            -1       0         To-hit penalty at long range.
+Bad at long range          -2       0         To-hit penalty at long range.
 Steady                     +1      +1
 Camouflage\[terrain\]       0      -1         when unit is in given terrain
-Take Cover[speed, -N]       0      -N         When in given speed, stacks with speed. grants evation(-1) in some terrains Elusvie[speed, -N]          0      -N
+Take Cover[speed, -N]       0      -N         When in given speed.
+Elusvie[speed, -N]          0      -N         When in given speed
 Optimal at point blank     +1       0         Firing at enemies at point blank range only *Weapon* *abilities*
 Enhanced Accurazy          +1       0